 Exosomes are extracellular vesicles released from cells upon the fusion of a multivesicular body within the plasma membrane, liberating intraluminal vesicles into an extracellular environment.
 While they are made as intraluminal vesicles, the multivesicular body they reside in regulates whether these vesicles would become exosomes.
-They are associated with cellular communication that transfer molecules through body fluids to deliver nutrients and transmit disease states.
-Their cell of origin determines the proteins, lipids, nucleic acids, DNA and RNA species that act as passengers within an exosome.
+They are associated with cellular communication that transfers molecules through body fluids to deliver nutrients and transmit disease states.
+Their cell of origin determines the proteins, lipids, nucleic acids, DNA, and RNA species that act as passengers within an exosome.

-Learn more about the healing qualities of Exosomes
+Learn more about the qualities of Exosomes:

-- Vesicles that transportproteins, lipids, nucleic acids, DNA, and RNA species throughout body fluids such as blood, urine, and cell cultures.
+- Vesicles that transport proteins, lipids, nucleic acids, DNA, and RNA species throughout body fluids such as blood, urine, and cell cultures

-- Product rich in Collagen, Hyaluronic Acid, regenerative cell growth factors/proteins and complex amino acids.
+- Product rich in Collagen, Hyaluronic Acid, regenerative cell growth factors/proteins, and complex amino acids

-- High volume of Chondroitin Sulfate.
+- High volume of chondroitin sulfate

-- Vascular Growth Factor – involved in signaling to restore oxygen supply to tissues.
+- Vascular Growth Factor – involved in signaling to restore oxygen supply to tissues

-- Regulate signaling, coagulation and waste management in the human body.
+- Regulate signaling, coagulation, and waste management in the human body

-We are here to help your patients and your practice.
+We’re here to help your patients and your practice.